Jishan-works/Covid-19-Xray-classification-RESNET50-flask-deployment-/README.md

 * ResNet50 was used for transfer learning.
 * Using ImageDataGenerator imported dataset and performed data augmentation to to significantly increase the diversity of data available for training models.
 * Dropout techniques were used to prevent the model from overfitting.
 * Too many epochs can lead to overfitting of the training dataset, whereas too few may result in an underfit model.
-So, Early stopping is utilised wwhich is a method that allows you to specify an arbitrary large number of training epochs and stop training once the model performance stops improving on a hold out validation dataset.
+So, Early stopping is utilised which is a method that allows you to specify an arbitrary large number of training epochs and stop training once the model performance stops improving on a hold out validation dataset.
 * After evaluating the model using Test dataset, the prediction results were 70% accurate.

 ### Visualization of predicted results